 The perfect duo for a traditional Slovakian Christmas feast

-Petra is celebrating Christmas with her family.
+Recipes by Petra (Slovakia), who is celebrating Christmas with her family.
 Religion has an important role for their feast: Before they begin eating, they pray the “Lord’s Prayer” and her mum sprinkles holy water over the table.

 “For me, these honey cookies and the Christmas waffles mean warmth and the atmosphere of a Christmas spent with my family.
 Both of these recipes are really traditional and unique in Slovakia.
 No one can imagine Christmas without them here.
 I usually prepare them with my grandma.
 Manly Mainly they are prepared throughout the advent, but in many families it is not very usual unusual to already start already throughout the year.
 After all, they are mostly eaten during Christmas feast, especially the waffles, which are part of our traditional Christmas dinner.
 But what do they taste like?!
 Mostly like honey – but you can taste a bit of honey- cookie -spice.
 And our waffles?
 They are slightly sweet, but during Christmas dinner we eat them with honey and garlic.”

 Ingredients: 140 grams caster sugar 400 grams smooth flour 100 grams margarine 2 tbsp of honey 3 eggs 1 tsp of baking soda 2 tsp of conditioner for dough of honey cookies